miguelfagundez/java-android-notes/README.md

 I will try to explain garbage collection in simple words.
 There are so many articles and documents which are too complex to understand.
 So, this approach is easy and straight to the point.

+## Android Profiler vs DDMS
+Some notes will be presented.

 ## Status
 Project is: _in progress_